+Criteria Description Illustrative

+weightage

-Criteria Description Illustrative weightage Technical feasibility of the idea In the view of Subject Experts, is the technology idea feasible based on the current knowledge of the field and any preliminary data available?
-Are there any serious flaws in the technical arguments and proposal?
+Technical In the view of Subject Experts, is the 10%

+feasibility of technology idea feasible based on the

+the idea current knowledge of the field and any

+preliminary data available?

+Are there any serious flaws in the technical

+arguments and proposal?

 Are technical claims reasonable?
+Does the

+strategy to demonstrate POC follow the

+scientific method?

-Does the strategy to demonstrate POC follow the scientific method?
-10% Novelty Does the proposed technology have at least one significant novel component?
+ायते Novelty Does the proposed technology have at least one significant novel component?
 If the novelty is only in a national/ regional context, does the technology reduce a national dependence on a monopoly producer or meet important national priorities?
 Does the potential technology have potential to create new IP?
 20% Importance and potential impact Will the technology have significant commercial and/or environmental impact?
 Does the idea represent a potential solution to an outstanding need in market/society?
 Is the market being addressed is large and important?
 If the idea succeeds, does it have potential for disrupting the markets or industry or technology landscape?
 Is the idea disruptive?
-15% Commercializat ion strategy Has the applicant identified the end-product/service offering based on the technology?
+15% Commercialization strategy Has the applicant identified the endproduct/service offering based on the technology?
 Has the applicant identified potential customers for the technology/product/service?
 Has the applicant outlined the value accruing to the niche customer for the product/service?
 What is the value proposition vs other offerings available to the niche customer?
-What is the plan to take the technology to 15% its final goal of commercialization?
+What is the plan to take the technology to its final goal of commercialization?
 Has it been thought through?
-Team Does the team have the necessary technical background to execute the project?
-Does the team and its advisors cover all the essential expertise needs for executing the project?
-Does the team have members who can communicate value proposition to a customer and take the project to commercialization?
-Does the team have experienced scientific advisors/ mentors to fill in key expertise gaps?
-20% Barriers and strategies to address them Does the plan have any large barriers to execution such as: Regulatory Ethical and EHS Investment needs Key expertise gaps Lack of key facility Patents and lack of FTO Has the team thought through these potential barriers?
-10% BIG project plan Does the project proposal have sufficient details to evaluate the proposal?
-Has the team done detailed thinking on project execution and path forward after the project duration?
-Are the project time lines reasonable?
-Are the objectives achievable with the funding cap of Rs 50 lakhs?
-10%
+15% pirac